HIBA540/WDRO-EVSP-IPD/README.md

-# WDRO-EVSP: Wasserstein Distributionally Robust Optimization for EV Smart Parking
+# WDRO-EVSP: Wasserstein Distributionally Robust Optimization for EV

-Code companion for the paper on distributionally robust optimization for Electric Vehicle Smart Parking under distributional shifts.
+Code companion for the paper on Adaptive Wasserstein Distributionally Robust Optimization with Forecast-Informed Radius Calibration for Electric Vehicle Scheduling Under Multi-Source.

 ## Structure